-The two measurements showed no qualitative differences in the systems behavior, except a systematic larger expansion valve opening in the \qty{3.3}{\bar} measurement.
+The two measurements showed no qualitative differences in the system's behavior, except for a systematic larger opening of the expansion valve during the measurement conducted at \qty{3.3}{\bar}.
 This is expected as the liquid flow through the expansion valve can be approximately described as

 where $k_\mathrm{v}$ represents the flow factor of the valve for a given opening, $\Delta p$ the pressure drop across the valve in bar, and $\rho$ the fluid density in kg/m$^3$.
 Across all set heat loads, the valve opening was consistently \qty{12\pm1}{\percent} larger than in the \qty{4.3}{\bar} measurement.
-Since no qualitative difference was observed between the two measurements, only the \qty{3.3}{\bar} measurement will be discuss in the following, but the results for \qty{4.3}{\bar} measurement will be reported when applicable.
+Since no qualitative difference was observed between the two measurements, only the \qty{3.3}{\bar} measurement will be discussed in the following, but the results for the \qty{4.3}{\bar} measurement will be reported when applicable.